martinfou/ealifecycle/DEPLOYMENT.md

 ## 🚀 Quick Setup

-The GitHub Actions workflow (`.github/workflows/deploy.yml`) will automatically deploy your Trading Strategy Tracker to Dreamhost when you push to the `master` or `main` branch.
+The GitHub Actions workflow (`.github/workflows/deploy.yml`) will automatically deploy your EALifeCycle to Dreamhost when you push to the `master` or `main` branch.

 ## 📋 Prerequisites